-Discussion topics: Theories and concepts from the field of Life Skills Coaching applied to a wide variety of personal and business-related situations.
+Discussion topics: Theories and concepts from the field of Life Skills

+Coaching applied to a wide variety of and business-related personal situations.
 How Life Coaching differs from professional counselling.

-Skills: You will learn the roles taken by Life Coaches including business consulting, and how to apply specific skills to interviewing, problem clarification, goal setting, education, and advising clients in a variety of specific problem situations
+Skills: You will learn the roles taken by Life Coaches including business consulting, and how to apply specific interviewing, problem skills to clarification, goal setting, education, and advising clients in a variety of specific problem situations